palashmon/thinking-in-react/README.md

 Our state lives in `FilterableProductTable` like `state = {filterText: '', inStockOnly: false}`.
 Then, we pass `filterText` and `inStockOnly` to `ProductTable` and `SearchBar` as a prop.
 Finally, we use these props to filter the rows in `ProductTable` and set the values of the form fields in `SearchBar`.

-### Simple Card
+### Simple Card List

 A simple card list display app.
 First we create a `Card` component and once we have a single `Card` component rendering, we try to display a list of them with some fake data.
+Components hierarchy is like:

+- Cards
+  - Card
+    - CardImageTop
+    - CardBody
+      - CardTitle
+      - CardText